thelabnyc/wagtail_blog/README.md

 2. `docker-compose up`
 3. `docker-compose run --rm web ./manage.py migrate`
 4. `docker-compose run --rm web ./manage.py createsuperuser`
-5. Log in and create a blog index page with blog pages to see a very basic implimentation.
+5. Log in and create a blog index page with blog pages to see a very basic implementation.